jach8/TimeSeries/ReadMe.md

 The `CausalityAnalyzer` class in `causality_logic.py` is used for performing causality tests.
 Below is an example of how to use it:

+If you would like to use a different significance level or maximum lag, you can change the parameters as needed, in the configuration dictionary.

 ```python
 import pandas as pd
 from src.causality_logic import CausalityAnalyzer